AjayUnique/Customer-Segmentation/README.md

 * Psychographic

 ## Problem Statement
-This project aims to identify major customers.
+This project aims is to identify major customers.
 Customer segmentation is the process of segments on a transnational (extending or dividing your customers into sub-groups going beyond national boundaries based on shared features. transnational corporation.) data set which contains all the transactions occurring Because you use on-site data to optimize between 01/12/2010 and 09/12/2011 for advertising off-site, segmentation happens UK-based and registered non-store online after the fact, unlike customization and retail.
 The company mainly sells unique all-targeting.
 Occasion gifts.
 Many customers of the because you need to build triggers so that company are wholesalers.
 Your consumers see the advertisements Ecommerce customer segmentation divides when they arrive, you need to do your clients into smaller groups who share targeting and personalization before they have a common interest, making it easier to up with offers and calls to action.

 ## Data Description:(Attribute Information)